timesize/monster-oop/01-front-end-basics/oo-prototypes/27-28/README.md

 Now that we are awesome Flower experts, lets try our hand at cross-pollinating two flower objects to create an entirely **NEW** Flower object!

-- Create a method called crossPollinate
+Create a method called `crossPollinate`
 - The method will have another Flower object as a parameter.
 - Return a new Flower.
 Make the Flower's color a mix of both 'parent' colors. (i.e. red, yellow = "red-yellow") We don't care about the color wheel.
 - Make the new petal count an average between the two parents' petal counts.
-- The smellPretty gene is recessive unfortunately.
+- The smellPretty gene is recessive, unfortunately.
 This means that a flower will smell pretty IF and only IF both flowers smell pretty.

 *Thought experiment: Could we create an intermediary object, maybe called Bee, that could facilitate cross-pollination and return a new flower?
 Flowers don't just bash their heads together and make new flowers in the real world!
 They need bees!
 What are some methods we could assign to a Bee object?*